neovim/neovim/CONTRIBUTING.md

 - Travis builds are compiled with the [`-Werror`][gcc-warnings] flag, so if your PR introduces any compiler warnings then the Travis build will fail.
 - If any tests fail, the Travis build will fail.
-See [Building Neovim#testing][wiki-building-testing] for information on running tests locally.
+  See [Building Neovim#running-tests][wiki-building-running-tests] for information on running tests locally.
   Tests passing locally doesn't guarantee they'll pass in the Travis build, as different compilers and platforms will be used.
 - Travis runs [Valgrind][valgrind] for the GCC/Linux build, but you may also do so locally by running the following from a shell: `VALGRIND=1 make test`